denyspoltorak/metapatterns-website/metapatterns/content/part-3--extension-metapatterns/proxy.md

 +++
 weight = 8
 title = "Proxy"
-description = A Proxy represents a system to its clients.
-It implements cross-cutting concerns, such as caching or protocol translation, and routes client requests.
+description = "A Proxy represents a system to its clients.
+It implements cross-cutting concerns, such as caching or protocol translation, and routes client requests."
 +++

 # Proxy